Cantonese Pan Fried Noodles

 - Add the fried noodles back to the pan.
 Break them so they are not in big clumps.

-- Add dark soy sauce, oyster sauce, dark brown sugar, red pepper flakes, bean sprouts, green onions, black pepper, and salt to the pan and toss well to coat the noodles with the sauce.
+- Add soy sauce, oyster sauce, dark brown sugar, red pepper flakes, bean sprouts, green onions, black pepper, and salt to the pan and toss well to coat the noodles with the sauce.

 - Check for sauces, salt, and pepper, and add more if needed.